 To avoid the risk of losing money deposited, check whether the financial institution is insured by the FDIC.
 It covers up to $250,000.

 3 Dividend stocks/ETFs/index Funds

 All of them rely on stocks, those are financial instruments that enterprises decide to offer in a stock market to let investors buy and sell them.

 To incentivize investors, many stocks offer dividends.
 That is a payment (typically quarterly) that is offered to investors who own those stocks.

-Choosing the right dividend stocks is a time consuming activity.
-For instance, you should pay attention to payout over earnings ratio.
-If a company offers a ratio over 100%, it means that they are paying more in dividends than they have earnings.
+Choosing the right dividend stocks is a time-consuming activity.
+For instance, you should pay attention to the payout over earnings ratio.
+If a company offers a ratio over 100%, it means that they are paying more in dividends than they have earned.
 Most probably, the company will not be able to sustain those amounts for many years.
-Also, check the long term trend for a stock.
+Also, check the long-term trend for a stock.
 Is it growing or decreasing recently?
-One example of dividend stock paying high dividend is Annaly Capital Management, paying 10.21% during 2021 NLY.
+One example of dividend stock paying a high dividend is Annaly Capital Management, paying 10.21% during 2021 NLY.

 Keep in mind that holding the stocks for an extended period of time can make you qualify for long-term capital gains when you sell.
 That tax bracket is lower than income tax.
 So, do your due research on the IRS web page to ensure you comply with taxes.